MonzurElahiShamim/linux-essentials/VNC server/VNC server setup.md

 You should now see the remote desktop environment of your Oracle Linux 7 machine and can interact with it as if you were sitting in front of it.

----

-## Security Considerations

-1. **Do Not Expose VNC Port Publicly**: Since VNC traffic is not encrypted, do not open the VNC port (e.g., `5901`) on the remote machine's firewall to the internet.
-Always use an SSH tunnel for secure access.

-2. **Use SSH Keys**: For enhanced security, consider setting up SSH key-based authentication instead of password authentication.

-3. **Strong VNC Password**: Ensure the VNC password is strong and secure.

-4. **Keep Software Updated**: Regularly update your system packages to apply security patches.

-5. **Limit User Access**: Only authorized users should have access to the `vncuser` account and the VNC service.

----

 ## **Summary of Commands**